-WITH a set of grow lights, you can grow many plants indoors, including houseplants, orchids and some fruit and vegetable crops.
+With a set of grow lights, you can grow many plants indoors, including houseplants, orchids, and even some fruit and vegetable crops.
 Grow lights are ideal for seed starting because they help ensure stocky, green seedlings.
 A wintertime harvest of herbs and salad greens can also be grown under lights.
-By learning how plants use light and about the fixture options, you can select an indoor lighting system that is right for the plants you want to grow.
+By learning how plants use light and about the fixture options, you can select an indoor grow lights system

-Most flowering houseplants, such as African violets and begonias, are happy being 10 to 12 inches away from a light source.
+Some flowering houseplants, such as African violets and begonias, are happy being 10 to 12 inches away from a light source.
 Foliage plants, such as ivy or philodendron, can be placed as much as 36 inches away from a light source.
 But many flowering plants, such as orchids, gardenias and citrus, as well as most vegetable plants, require a much higher light intensity to flower and produce fruit.

 No matter what types of plants you are growing, you must give them a rest.
 When it's dark, plants respirate, which is an important part of their growth process.
 The balance of rest time to active growth time affects many biological processes, including the growth rate, and the setting of buds and fruit.
 A power strip with built in timer makes it easy to get the duration right.

 Botanists usually divide plants into three categories relating to their preferred day length: short-day, long-day or day-neutral.